cwsoft/EmailToEncryptedMailto/README.md

 ### CSS styles

-By default paranthesis are wrapped around `@` and `.` characters in the visible mailto link parts to trick spam bots.
+By default paranthesis are wrapped around `@` and `.` characters via span tags in the visible mailto link parts to trick spam bots.
 Those paranthesis "(@)" and "(.)" are hidden by default from human beeings via the CSS class "cdc" added by the module.
 If you want to display the paranthesis or change other parts of the <span class="cdc">, just modify the modules CSS file.

 ```CSS
 .cdc {